dakhamohammed/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 15. 100-print_tebahpla.py
     - Python program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase (z in lowercase and Y in uppercase)

+16. 101-remove_char_at.py
+    - Python function that creates a copy of the string, removing the character at the position n (not the Python way, the “C array index”).